cosmith/panda/README.md

 Panda
 =====
+A easy to learn, translatable language that runs on the web.

 Philosophy
 ----------

 Panda is a programming language designed with children in mind.
-It cross compiles to JavaScript, like CoffeScript (and others), because the aim is to make sharing creations easy, and what is easier than running code in the browser?
+It cross compiles to JavaScript, like CoffeScript (and others), because I want to make sharing creations easy, and what is easier than running code in the browser?

 I am French, and I believe that one of the big obstacles in teaching programming to kids is the language barrier.
-That's why the aim of this project is to create a language that has several translations, starting with French and English.
+That's why one of the aims of this project is also to create a language that has several translations, starting with French and English.

-Another aim of Panda is to provide an easy to use graphics library that can be used to interact with the HTML5 <canvas> element.
+Another long-term goal of Panda is to provide an easy to use graphics library that can be used to interact with the HTML5 `<canvas>` element.

 JavaScript is not an easy language; it is full of quirks and corner cases.
 The inspiration for the syntax of Panda is mostly Python, with a bit